 Once the initiative is over, organisers will be asked to submit a brief written report (which should include details of how FWSA monies have been spent).
 Excerpts from these reports (excluding financial information) may be published on the FWSA website and in the FWSA newsletter to encourage future applications.

 These funds are available to FWSA student members only.
 To join, go to our membership page.
-Download the application form here: SGS FWSA-entry-form-2016 and remember to send the Letter of Support Template to your Head of Department.
+Download the application form here: FWSA SGS Application Form-2017 and remember to send the Letter of Support template to your Head of Department.
 Please send completed proposals electronically to I.Doel@brighton.ac.uk and email@example.com by midnight on 21 August 2017.
 Paper applications will not be accepted.

 As well as organising our own events, the FWSA is able to offer a limited amount of funding to postgraduate events focusing on feminist, gender or women’s studies across a range of disciplines.
 The event must be organised exclusively by and for postgraduate students.

 Annually we aim to award one event with £250 to help organisers with their costs.
 In order to apply for this grant, organisers must follow the guidelines and provide the information and documents detailed in the application form.

 The seminars began in 2004-5, with a series of three linked events around the theme of ‘Where next for feminism?’ held at University of York, Lancaster University and the London School of Economics.

 Since then we have helped a number of very successful events to take place, including:

 - ‘Feminist Readings 2: Theory, practice and politics of reading today’ (University of Leeds, 2016)